What a Lemon Tree Taught Me About the Life I Take for Granted

 I expected this book to be sad.
 I did not expect it to be sad in the way that it is.

-It isn't loud about its grief.
-There are no long, theatrical breakdowns.
-The heartbreak accumulates slowly, in the gaps — in what characters don't say, in what they've stopped hoping for, in the small things they do just to feel human for a moment.
+The grief in this book is quiet.
+It accumulates in the gaps: in what characters don't say, in what they've stopped hoping for, in the small things they do just to feel human for a moment.
 That restraint is what makes it devastating.

 What also hit me harder than I anticipated was the obstacle of leaving.
 I think, naively, I had assumed that if things became bad enough, people would simply go.
-But leaving a war-torn country is not a decision — it is a gauntlet.
-There are practical barriers, moral barriers, emotional ones.
+Leaving a war-torn country is a gauntlet..
+The barriers are practical, but also deeply personal.
 Leaving means abandoning.
 It means admitting that the place you love may never be what it was.
 And even when you choose to go, the leaving is its own kind of survival test.

 Salama faces all of this.
 And in the middle of it, she holds onto something: